HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Files

-Content in one FSH project is contained in one or more FSH files.
-FSH files use the **.fsh** extension.
+Content in one FSH project may be contained in one or more FSH files (storage of FSH in a database is also possible).
+If stored in files, the files must use the **.fsh** extension.
+It is up to implementations to define the association between FSH files and FSH projects.

 The items defined by FSH are: Aliases, Profiles, Extensions, Instances, Value Sets, Code Systems, Mappings, Rule Sets, and Invariants.
 How items are divided among files is not meaningful in FSH, and items from all files in one project can be considered pooled together for the purposes of FSH.
-It is up to implementations to define the association between FSH files and FSH projects.

 Items can appear in any order within **.fsh** files, and can be moved around within a file or to other **.fsh** files in the same project without affecting the interpretation of the content.